Pakistan State Oil: Strategic investments

-Corporate Social Responsibility
+Corporate social responsibility

 In fiscal year 2024, PSO allocated over PKR 350 million toward CSR activities, including healthcare, education, disaster relief, environmental projects, and community development.

 PSO ECO Street: A pilot project involving the construction of a road using approximately 5,000 kg of recycled plastic waste, aimed at promoting environmental sustainability and responsible waste management.

 PSO Shaheen: A training program launched in 2024 that offers car and motorcycle driving instruction for women, with the objective of enhancing mobility and access to employment opportunities.